 VMDistributed can be used alongside the resources created by the distributed chart.
 The distributed chart provides a convenient way to create multiple VMCluster objects and surrounding resources.

-In order to update VMClusters in a coordinated manner, add VMCluster resources to the zones list as refs:
+In order to update VMClusters in a coordinated manner, add VMCluster resources to the zones list:

 spec: